wagner-psouza/playwright-mcp/README.md

   - Title: Upload files
   - Description: Upload one or multiple files
   - Parameters:
-    - `paths` (array): The absolute paths to the files to upload.
-Can be a single file or multiple files.
+    - `paths` (array, optional): The absolute paths to the files to upload.
+Can be single file or multiple files.
+If omitted, file chooser is cancelled.
   - Read-only: **false**

 <!-- NOTE: This has been generated via update-readme.js -->